relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/data_analytics.md

 `Group Identifier` Truncation occurs for EXTERNAL DATA SOURCES ONLY.
 External Data Sources have a `Provider` on their `Data Source Type` that is not equal to `Trace` or `Globanet`.
 Running `Group Identifier` Truncation will result in generation of a separate `loadfile.replaced.dat` load file even if no other Data Transformations are defined on the Data Source.
 For additional information, please contact [support@relativity.com](mailto:support@relativity.com).
 {: .info}

+### AI Transformations

+Trace releases certain AI tools via our AI Transformation.
+This is automatically enabled so below are tools on how to validate performance

+#### Testing Model Outcomes

+Users may want to test the result before adding a field to their standard workflow, whether that be in a view, coding panel, or in alerting.
+One can do this by creating a Saved Search

+1. Click "Crete New Search"
+2. Name the search (for example, "Spam Detection")
+3. Add any condition (for example, alerts in the past 30 days)
+4. Add "Trace is Spam" to Fields
+5. Click "Save & Search"
+6. From here, you can see what alerts would have been caught via the Spam Detection model

+To only see results from that model, create a condition where that field value "is set" or "is" Spam/Not Spam {: .info }